For a complete list of my publications, please visit my Google Scholar page.

 I closely collaborate with Dr. Jennifer Skeem, professor at the Goldman School of Public Policy, and the federal Administrative Office of the US courts applying point-treatment and longitudinal causal inference methods for reducing recidivism and racial disparities in the US criminal legal system.
 In particular, I am the lead statistician for a randomized controlled trial examining the efficacy of a cognitive behavioral treatment program for justice-involved individuals with mental illness (“Interventions”; PIs: Skeem & Turner; Arnold ventures).

-- Skeem JL, Montoya LM, Lowenkamp C. Understanding Racial Disparities in Federal Pretrial Detention Recommendations to Inform Policy Solutions. [pre-print link]
+- Skeem JL, Montoya LM, Lowenkamp C. Understanding Racial Disparities in Federal Pretrial Detention Recommendations to Inform Policy Solutions. [provisionally accepted to Criminology and Public Policy; pre-print link]

 - Dickerson KL, Skeem JL, Montoya L, Quas JA.
 Using positive emotion training with maltreated youths to reduce anger bias and physical aggression.
 Clinical Psychological Science.
 2020. [link]